Tag Archives: projects

 Attic/Basement Renovations:

 A finished attic or basement is a HUGE boost to your property value.
 Potential buyers will see an unfinished project like this as a hassle so it’s best to get it out of the way before it becomes time to sell.
-A home gym, game or cinema room, or office are all suitable replacements for an unfinished basement or attic.
+If you are looking to transform your attic into a living or storage space, then consider investing in trusses for attics.
+The incorporation of attic trusses can significantly expand the usable space in your attic, enabling you to reimagine its purpose.
+A home gym, cinema room, or office are all suitable replacements for an unfinished basement or attic.
 A plush attic space could also be an amazingly cool place for the kids to hang out!

 General Renovations: